Easy Food Safety Tips

 • In the refrigerator: Thaw frozen meat overnight; large cuts may take longer.

-• On the countertop: Place meat in a watertight plastic bag and submerge in a bowl of cold water.
+• On the countertop: Place meat in a watertight plastic bag and submerge it in a bowl of cold water.
 Leave just until thawed, changing the water every 30 minutes.
 Cook or refrigerate promptly.

 • In the microwave: Use the defrost setting, then finish cooking immediately.